navis-org/neuropython2024/docs/index.md

 September 23rd-24th.
 It's two half days to make sure people in both US and Europe can attend.
 Please see the [Schedule](schedule.md) for details.

 ## :star_struck: Interested?
-Registration is still open via [Google Forms](https://forms.gle/twx3ne3HHoV48eMS8).
+Registration is closed as of September 12, 2024.

 ## :rocket: Already signed up?